Lego Avatar: Overview

-In December 2022, The Lego Group confirmed that the Lego Avatar’s longer minifigure legs aren’t the same as those used for Lego Toy Storys minifigures in 2010.
+In December 2022, The Lego Group confirmed that the Lego Avatar’s longer minifigure legs aren’t the same as those used for Lego Toy Story (later known as Lego Disney)'s minifigures in 2010.

 Development

-Lego Avatar designer Atticus Tsai-McCarthy discussed the concept of the Lego Avatar theme and explained, "That actually emerged fairly early in the concept phase.
+Lego Avatar designer Atticus Tsai-McCarthy discussed the concept of the Lego Avatar theme and said, "That actually emerged fairly early in the concept phase.
 In certain themes, like Jurassic World as one example, we are designing primarily for young kids who love dinosaurs and vehicles, whereas Avatar is intended for a slightly older demographic.
 This was my first experience designing for older builders and focusing on displayability was really rewarding, without losing the play value.
 You can play with the models, but also display them easily on a shelf and even combine them if you have several sets." and continued, "With 75572 Jake & Neytiri’s First Banshee Flight specifically I wanted to give the two ikran a sense of movement when designing the set.
 I was aiming to create a frozen moment from the movie, without needing a full diorama base."

 Launch

-The Lego Avatar theme revealed at the San Diego Comic-Con and was launched in October 2022.
+The Lego Avatar theme revealed at San Diego Comic-Con and was launched in October 2022.
 The Lego Group had a partnership with 20th Century Studios, The Walt Disney Company and Lightstorm Entertainment.
 As part of the marketing campaign, The Lego Group released 4 sets based on the James Cameron's Avatar film series.
 Each set featured different Pandoran beasts, such as Banshees, Thanators, Direhorses, and Toruks.
 Minifigures were released as well, including Colonel Miles Quaritch, Dr. Grace Augustine, Jake Sully, Jake Sully (Avatar), Neytiri, Norm Spellman, Mo’at, Tsu’tey, and Trudy Chacón.
 The sets were designed primarily for children with an age rating of 9+ or above.